falsandtru/pjax-api/gh-pages/api/pjax/config/index.md

 ## replace: string = `''`

-Set target anchor links that will replace the current URL.
+Set target links that will replace the current URL.

 ## fetch: {...} = ...